-KBR is a global provider of differentiated professional services and solutions across the asset and program life cycle within the government and technology sectors.
-KBR employs approximately 28,000 people worldwide with customers in more than 80 countries and operations in 40 countries.
+KBR is a global provider of differentiated professional services and technologies across the asset and program lifecycle within the Government Services and Hydrocarbons sectors.
+KBR employs approximately 34,000 people worldwide (including our joint ventures), with customers in more than 75 countries, and operations in 40 countries, across three synergistic global businesses:

-KBR is proud to work with its customers across the globe to provide technology, value-added services, and long- term operations and maintenance services to ensure consistent delivery with predictable results.
+KBR is proud to work with its customers across the globe to provide technology, value-added services, integrated EPC delivery and long term operations and maintenance services to ensure consistent delivery with predictable results.
 At KBR, We Deliver.
-Visit www.kbr.com

 Forward Looking Statement